Semiparametric inference for impulse response functions using double/debiased machine learning: Estimation

 \section{Estimation}

-This section outlines the estimator for $\theta_0^{(h)}$ and its asymptotic properties, when the nuisance functions are estimated with flexible, nonparametric machine learning algorithms.
-The estimator is introduced in three steps.
+This section outlines the estimator for $\theta_0^{(h)}$ and its asymptotic properties when the nuisance functions are estimated with flexible, nonparametric machine learning algorithms.
+The estimator is developed in three steps.
 First, we provide results for the (hypothetical) case where the nuisance functions are known.
-In a second step, the nuisance functions are estimated, but two independent stochastic processes generated from the same distribution are available.
-Lastly, we provide results for the practically relevant case, where nuisance functions have to be estimated and only a single stochastic process is available.
+In a second step, nuisance functions are estimated, but multiple independent stochastic processes generated from the same distribution are available.
+Lastly, we provide results for the case where nuisance functions have to be estimated and only a single stochastic process is available.